All Products

 Query characteristics

-Queries involve table reading, JOIN operations, and filter operations that are performed by using WHERE clauses.
+Queries involve table reading, JOIN, and filter (WHERE clause) operations.
 If the source table contains a large amount of data, the query speed is slow.
-The operation complexity is high and the operation efficiency is low.
+The query operation is complex and the query efficiency is low.

 Billing rules